Basic Voter Information

 Documents Required

-Once people know where to vote, they have to get to polling sites with the necessary documents that will prove their identity and qualification to vote.
-Different administrations make use of different documents, and the selection of documents suitable for proving identity in order to register may be different from that required on election day.
+Once people know where to vote, they have to get to the voting sites with the necessary documents that will prove their identity and qualification to vote.
+Different administrations make use of different documents.
+The selection of documents required for proving one’s identity may be different from that required on Election Day.

-In both cases, there needs to be a concerted communication campaign well in advance of election day so that potential voters are able to get their affairs in order.
-Those countries that have national identity document requirements, or introduce voter identity cards, may need some time in order to produce these.
-While this may not affect the majority, it is likely to affect the young who have still not obtained such documents, immigrants and refugees, and other marginal groups who may not have a full set of necessary documentation.
+In both cases, there needs to be a concerted communication campaign well in advance of Election Day so that potential voters are able to get their affairs in order.
+Those countries that have national identity document requirements, or introduce voter identity cards, may need some time to produce these.
+While this may not affect the majority, it is likely to affect young voters who have still not obtained such documents, immigrants and refugees, and other marginal groups who may not have a full set of necessary documentation.

 Ballot Security Measures

-For some elections, there may be a need to introduce novel ballot security measures to ensure the integrity of the voting process and the outcome of the elections.
+For some elections, there may be a need to introduce new ballot security measures to ensure the integrity of the voting process and the outcome of the elections.
 There are a number of reasons why voters need to be informed about ballot security measures.
-The first is that some of these measures will directly impact how they are processed once they enter a polling site.
+Firstly, some of these measures will directly impact on how they are processed once they enter a voting site.
 One example of this would be the use of indelible ink and optical scanners to identify voters who have cast their ballots.
 Since this type of activity may be new to a culture, some negative perceptions or even fears may also need to be overcome to ensure that the ballot security measures do not have the result of keeping people from the polls.

-At the same time, other ballot security measures - such as the use of special paper, seals, counterfoils, or halograms - may appear to be only the concern of poll workers.
+At the same time, other ballot security measures, such as the use of special paper, seals, counterfoils, or halograms, may appear to be only the concern of poll workers.
 However, the whole point of ballot security measures is to increase the level of integrity of the electoral process and voter's confidence that their vote will count (just once!) and that the result will accurately reflect the will of the people.
 So, in order to raise public confidence levels, a concerted effort will need to be made to inform people about the ballot security measures being undertaken.
-And, this must be done prior to election day as a means of encouraging people to turn out to vote.
+This must be done prior to Election Day as a means of encouraging people to turn out to vote.